Related Pages

 - Speech, Language and Communication

 All external visitors (coming in to work with, assess, monitor or review children) will need to be agreed by the head-teacher.
-When they are in school, they may be accompanied by a member of our staff to support their work.
+When they are in school, they may be accompanied by a member of our staff, where appropriate, to support their work.

 Where can I go for more support with my child at home?